⇨ Lenore Naxon

-Lenore’s deep experience encompasses virtually every stage of performing arts development and execution: from vision to fundraising, from staffing to marketing, and from facility planning to audience engagement and programming.
+Lenore’s deep experience encompasses virtually every stage of performing arts development and execution: from vision to fundraising, from staffing to marketing, and from facility planning to audience engagement, programming and mentoring independent artists.

 She earned a theater degree from Syracuse University and an MFA in arts administration from SMU.

 As director of the JCCSF’s Eugene & Elinor Friend Center for the Arts, she created the vision for a multidisciplinary arts presenting program; managed its $2.4 million annual budget; oversaw theater planning and venue development; hired and supervised a staff of 14; coordinated outside consultants and volunteer committees; stewarded an annual major donor campaign; curated, marketed, and managed more than 50 mainstage performances; and produced fundraising events with net annual revenues of $500,000.
 Within five years, audiences had grown to 30,000 and the program had achieved local and national prominence and attracted widespread critical acclaim.

 During her six-year tenure as president of California Presenters, the West Coast’s preeminent consortium of performing arts centers, Lenore has led the organization through a period of outstanding growth and transformation.

 Among her achievements: innovative programs, record-breaking membership rolls, and nationally recognized professional-development tracks.